cogentcore/core/docs/content/foundations/apps.md

 After calling [[gi.NewAppBody]], you add content to the [[gi.Body]] that was returned, which is typically given the local variable name `b` for body.

-Then, after adding content to your body, you can create a window from it using [[gi.Body.NewWindow]].
-This returns a [[gi.Stage]] object that you can run with [[gi.Stage.Run]].
-Then, to run the main loop that prevents your app from quitting until all windows are closed, you can run [[gi.Stage.Wait]], which must be called once and only once for every app.
+Then, after adding content to your body, you can create and start a window from it using [[gi.Body.StartMainWindow]].

 Therefore, the standard structure of a Cogent Core app looks like this: